 is crucial to getting out of the funk.
 Empowerment to the point where I have no choice but to get off my ass!
 Sometimes it’s just enough energy and self love to get dressed (maybe even wash my hair or brush my teeth) I need the confidence they have in me desperately when I’m depressed.
 They lovingly share their confidence, empowerment and love with a passion that I admire.

 As a nutrition junky, I also am very aware that supporting my body with key nutrients is huge when it comes to overcoming the darkness.
 Sometimes I need an extra boost with supplementing (I have a list on the fridge of what my family takes daily for supplements, but I have a special *note on the back when myself or anyone is feeling anxious, stressed or depressed).

 Ways to support myself nutritionally:

 Double my B-12 & B3

 The B Vitamins group are our energy team, they give us energy, keep us moving and help in a host of other ways.
 When we’re stressed, this group tends to get exhausted (like us) and we need more.
-Doubling up on this vitamin is safe to do for short durations as it’s water-soluble (which means that any excess we have just gets excreted in our urine, which is also known to turn a brighter yellow so don’t fret), just make sure not to take it after mid-late afternoon as it may keep you up all night!
+Doubling up on this vitamin is safe to do for short duration as it’s water-soluble (which means that any excess we have just gets excreted in our urine, which is also known to turn a brighter yellow so don’t fret), just make sure not to take it after mid-late afternoon as it may keep you up all night!